 Figure 6-7 IMPORT syntax DESCRIPTION FILE Two types of description file are used.
 One is fixed format and the other is variable format.
 Parse errors in the description file will be shown as clearly as possible.
 You will know why the error has happened by checking the error message.
 The error message will display the problem that occurred when parsing a specific word.
-FIXED FORMAT DESCRIPTION FILE FORMAT=FIXED..When the format is set to fixed this means the description file describes the format for fixed length datafiles.
-[START\WITH\ROW=<row\number>] You can specify from which record you want to start loading data.
-The default number is 1, if the you do not specify this option.
-If START\WITH\ROW is greater than total rows of data in datafile, no data will be loaded.
-The row\number is must be a positive number.
-[NUMBER\OF\ROWS\FOR\EACH\TRANSACTION=<number>] This lets you specify the interval of the rows of records loaded between each committransaction.
+FIXED FORMAT DESCRIPTION FILE FORMAT=FIXED...When the format is set to fixed this means the description file describes the format for fixed length datafiles.
+[START_WITH_ROW=<row_number>]...
+You can specify from which record you want to start loading data.
+The default number is 1, if you do not specify this option.
+If START_WITH_ROW is greater than total rows of data in datafile, no data will be loaded.
+The row_number is must be a positive number.
+[NUMBER_OF_ROWS_FOR_EACH_TRANSACTION= <number>] ...
+This lets you specify the interval of the rows of records loaded between each commit-transaction.
 If this option is not specified, DBMaker will commit transaction for every 5 rows.
 If the variable is set at -1, there will be no commit.
 In this case you must commit transaction manually if you want the load to be effective.
 If the variable is set at 0, the entire import is seen as a single transaction.
 The system will then issue a commit after the loading is finished.
 The number of rows committed will still count a record even if an error occurs when loading the record.
-For example, you set NUMBER\OF\ROWS\FOR\EACH\TRANSACTION=10, and an error occurs when the 4th record is loaded.
-The 1st to 3rd records and 5th to 10th records will still be committed and the 1st to 10th records still seen as one transaction unit.
-Of course, when STOP\ON\ERROR is specified, the 5th record to 10th record won't be committed at all only the 1st to 3rd records will be committed.
+For example, you set NUMBER_OF_ROWS_FOR_EACH_TRANSACTION=10, and an error occurs when the 4th record is loaded.
+The 1st through 3rd records and 5th through 10th records will still be committed and the 1st through 10th records are still seen as one transaction unit.
+Of course, when STOP_ON_ERROR is specified, the 5th record through the 10th record are not committed; only the 1st through 3rd records are committed.
 This option is valid only when auto-commit is off.
-[LOB\FORMAT=INTERNAL / EXTERNAL] If clob/blob format is internal, the text in data file is seen as the data that is going to be imported.
-Otherwise, the text is seen as a URL to external files that are going to be imported. server\column\name This lists the names of the target table columns that are going to be imported from a datafile.
-If there are spaces or equal signs in the table column name, use double quotes to enclose it. column\position....
-This is the column byte position in datafiles. server\column\name and column\position are separated by space characters. column\position is specified by two numbers that are separated by (:).For example a 1:40 means the data loader should look for data from 1st byte to 40th byte in a datafile.
+[LOB_FORMAT=INTERNAL | EXTERNAL] ...
+If clob/blob format is internal, the text in data file is seen as the data that is going to be imported.
+Otherwise, the text is seen as a URL to external files that are going to be imported. server_column_name ...
+This lists the names of the target table columns that are going to be imported from a datafile.
+If there are spaces or equal signs in the table column name, use double quotes to enclose it. column_position This is the column byte position in datafiles. server_column_name and column_position are separated by space characters. column_position is specified by two numbers that are separated by (:).
+For example, a 1:40 means the data loader should look for data from the 1st byte through the 40th byte in a datafile.
 Use space characters to align the data field vertically.
-If the data in the source table exceeds the field length, the rest of row data will be truncated.
+If the data in the source table exceeds the () SQL Command and Function Reference field length, the rest of row data will be truncated.
 Each line is terminated by either new line or a carriage return and a new line, depending on whether the loader is a Windows platform.
 If a line is smaller than the maximum position, spaces will be padded to fill the hole.
-If a line is longer than the maximum position, the rest of the line is ignored. ''' FORMAT=FIXED [START_WITH_ROW=<row_number>] [NUMBER_OF_ROWS_FOR_EACH_TRANSACTION=<number>] [LOB_FORMAT=INTERNAL | EXTERNAL] <server_column_name> <column_position> ''' - NOTE The fields, server\column\name, and column\position are separated by space characters. - An example for importing a file with fix format description file is as follows: The datafile exists as follows:
+If a line is longer than the maximum position, the rest of the line is ignored. ''' FORMAT=FIXED [START_WITH_ROW=<row_number>] [NUMBER_OF_ROWS_FOR_EACH_TRANSACTION=<number>] [LOB_FORMAT=INTERNAL | EXTERNAL] <server_column_name> <column_position> ''' NOTE The fields, server_column_name, and column_position are separated by space characters.
+An example for importing a file with fix format description file is as follows: The datafile exists as follows: